jimmyskull/LUAunit/doc/index.rst

 New in version 1.5 - 8.
 Nov 2012
 --------------------------------
-* compatibility with Lua 5.1 and 5.2
+* compatibility with LUA 5.1 and 5.2
 * better object model internally
 * a lot more of internal tests
 * several internal bug fixes